 Pinewood Orchards, Kanata

 In the Greenbelt just east of Beaverbrook, Pinewood Orchards sells a wide range of apple varieties, including Melba, Atlas, Lobo, McIntosh and Cortland apples, from its orchard of 800 trees.
+In 2025, it opens on September 6 and will be open on Saturdays and Sundays throughout apple season.
 101 Herzberg Road, Kanata

 Saunders Cider, Munster

 Technically, Saunders Cider is “southwest” of downtown Ottawa, but I put it in the “west” section due to its proximity to Kanata and Stittsville.
-People have been heading to Saunders Farm for years to enjoy mazes, zip lines, playgrounds, scary Halloween activities and other fun.
-But did you know that the farm opened a cider house in 2021?
-You can buy Saunders hard and soft cider, play games like giant Jenga on the patio, do a cider tasting, and have a meal in the 180-year-old building.
+People have been heading to the surrounding Saunders Farm for years to enjoy mazes, zip lines, playgrounds, scary Halloween activities and other fun.
+But at the cider house, you can buy Saunders hard and soft cider, do a cider tasting, and have a meal in the heritage log barn.
 Check the website for details on live music and special events.
 7893 Bleeks Road, Munster

 MacLaren Orchards, Renfrew

 As well as many varieties of apples from its 4,000 trees—including McIntosh, Summer St. Lawrence, Paula Red and, of course MacLaren Red—MacLaren Orchards in Renfrew sells apple pies, apple cider, maple syrup and honey.
-3376 Burnstown Road, Renfrew
+August 27 is the 2025 opening date 3376 Burnstown Road, Renfrew

 Apple destinations elsewhere in Ontario